-‘Alexandria: (Re)activating Common Urban Imaginaries’ offers a training process that aims to nurture the historical, societal and artistic knowledge and skills of both heritage and arts professionals.
-This collective knowledge will be generated through a series of 4 workshops specifically addressed at a general audience and professionals such as archaeologists, historians, curators, urbanists, architects, students, artists and scientists.
+‘Alexandria: (Re)activating Common Urban Imaginaries’ offered a training process that aimed to nurture the historical, societal and artistic knowledge and skills of both heritage and arts professionals.
+This collective knowledge was generated through a series of 4 workshops specifically addressed at a general audience and professionals such as archaeologists, historians, curators, urbanists, architects, students, artists and scientists.